did-method-plc/did-method-plc/go-didplc/cmd/webplc/spec/v0.1/did-plc.md

 - `alsoKnownAs` (array of strings): priority-ordered list of URIs which indicate other names or aliases associated with the DID identifier
 - `services` (map with string keys; values are maps with `type` and `endpoint` string fields): a set of service / URL mappings. the key strings should not include a `#` prefix; that will be added when rendering the DID document.

-Every update "operation" to the DID identifier, including the initial creation operation ("genesis" operation), contains all of the above information, except for the `did` field.
+Every update operation to the DID identifier, including the initial creation operation (the genesis operation), contains all of the above information, except for the `did` field.
 The DID itself is generated from a hash of the signed genesis operation (details described below), which makes the DID entirely self-certifying.
 Updates after initial creation contain a pointer to the most-recent previous operation (by hash).

-"Operations" are signed and submitted to the central PLC directory server over an un-authenticated HTTP request.
+Operations are signed and submitted to the central PLC directory server over an un-authenticated HTTP request.
 The PLC server validates operations against any and all existing operations on the DID (including signature validation, recovery time windows, etc), and either rejects the operation or accepts and permanently stores the operation, along with a server-generated timestamp.

-A special operation type is a "tombstone", which clears all of the data fields and permanently "de-activates" the DID.
-Note that the usual recovery time window applies to "tombstone" operations.
+A special operation type is a "tombstone", which clears all of the data fields and permanently deactivates the DID.
+Note that the usual recovery time window applies to tombstone operations.

-Note that `rotationKeys` and `verificationMethods` ("signing keys") may have public keys which are re-used across many accounts.
-There is not necessarily a one-to-one mapping between a DID and either "rotation" keys or "signing" keys.
+Note that `rotationKeys` and `verificationMethods` (signing keys) may have public keys which are re-used across many accounts.
+There is not necessarily a one-to-one mapping between a DID and either rotation keys or signing keys.

-Only `secp256k1` ("k256") and NIST P-256 ("p256") keys are currently supported, for both "rotation" and "signing" keys.
+Only `secp256k1` ("k256") and NIST P-256 ("p256") keys are currently supported, for both rotation and signing keys.

 ### Use with AT Protocol

 The following information should be included for use with atproto:

-- `verificationMethods`: an `atproto` entry with a "blessed" public key type, to be used as a "signing key" for authenticating updates to the account's repository. the signing key does not have any control over the DID identity unless also included in the `rotationKeys` list. best practice is to maintain separation between rotation keys and atproto signing keys
+- `verificationMethods`: an `atproto` entry with a "blessed" public key type, to be used as a signing key for authenticating updates to the account's repository.
+The signing key does not have any control over the DID identity unless also included in the `rotationKeys` list.
+Best practice is to maintain separation between rotation keys and atproto signing keys.
-- `alsoKnownAs`: should include an `at://` URI indicating a "handle" (hostname) for the account. note that the handle/DID mapping needs to be validated bi-directionally (via handle resolution), and needs to be re-verified periodically
+- `alsoKnownAs`: should include an `at://` URI indicating a handle (hostname) for the account.
+Note that the handle/DID mapping needs to be validated bi-directionally (via handle resolution), and needs to be re-verified periodically
 - `services`: an `atproto_pds` entry with an `AtprotoPersonalDataServer` type and http/https URL `endpoint` indicating the account's current PDS hostname. for example, `https://pds.example.com` (no `/xrpc/` suffix needed).

 ### Operation Serialization, Signing, and Validation

-There are a couple variations on the "operation" data object schema.
+There are a couple variations on the operation data object schema.
 The operations are also serialized both as simple JSON objects, or binary DAG-CBOR encoding for the purpose of hashing or signing.

 A regular creation or update operation contains the following fields: